Nottingham Suburban Railway: Grouping of the railways and events to 1931

 The main line railway companies of Great Britain were merged into one or other of four new large companies in a process called the Grouping, mandated by the Railways Act 1921.
 The Nottingham Suburban Railway (as owner of the line) was absorbed into the new London and North Eastern Railway (LNER), and the Great Northern Railway was a constituent of it.
 The train service on the line continued at a low level.
 The process of absorption resulted in Suburban Railway shareholders receiving LNER stock of equal value to their own.

 On the evening of 23 January 1925 a length of the Mapperley Tunnel, on the line from Colwick to Daybrook, collapsed, blocking the line.
 While repairs were being carried out the heavy GNR coal traffic from west and north of Nottingham was carried over the Nottingham Suburban Line, which required reversal in London Road yard.

 On 10 July 1928 the King and Queen visited Sherwood for a ceremony involving 17,000 children.
 Sherwood and Thorneywood stations were reopened on that day to enable the children and others to travel to the event.

 On 9 February 1930 the line was singled; only one passenger train used the line, and that ceased to operate after 14 September 1931.

 Closure

 On 9 March 1941 an enemy bomb exploded on the line not far from Trent Lane Junction, severing the route there.
 By this time only Thorneywood had revenue traffic use, accessed from the Daybrook end, so it was decided not to reinstate the track, and the intermediate sidings were accessed from the Daybrook end only from that time.
 A short stub at Trent Lane was used as a wagon storage siding.
 Goods workings continued to serve the brickworks, and the oil storage depot at Thorneywood.

-The line closed altogether on 1 August 1951; an enthusiasts' special train had run on 16 June 1951.
+An enthusiasts' special train ran on 16 June 1951.
+The line closed altogether on 1 August 1951;